OpenPoiesis/poietic-tool/Docs/Tool.md

 - `-i`, `--import <import>`: Poietic frame to import into the first frame.
 See `import` command for more information.

-Arguments:

-- `location` (optional): Location of the design file to be created.
-Default is `design.poietic` in the current directory.

 During the creation of a new frame the user has an option to import one or multiple frames that will be combined into the first frame of the design.